Geometric and Resource-Theoretic Characterisation of Non-Stabiliserness in Quantum Algorithms: Numerical Simulations

 For each ansatz we solved 20 SAT instances with the circuits spanning $n = 7$ qubits and $p = 7$ layers.
 Every instance was randomly sampled with a clause to variable ratio of $\abs{C} / \abs{V} = 3$, which generates SAT instances that are constrained enough to be at the start of the easy to hard phase transition.
 At the same time those instances are still not too hard to solve such that we can expect the state evolutions to get fairly close to the target space, assuring that we witness a state space traversal travelling a significant part of the distance necessary to successfully solve the problem.
+For our simulations we used the QuTiP library \cite{lambert2024qutip5quantumtoolbox}.